mcosovic/JuliaGrid.jl/docs/src/examples/dcPowerFlow.md

 !!! note "Info"
     Users can download a Julia script containing the scenarios from this section using the following [link](https://github.com/mcosovic/JuliaGrid.jl/raw/refs/heads/master/docs/src/examples/analyses/dcPowerFlow.jl).

 We begin by defining the unit system.
-For DC power flow, only active power and voltage angle units are relevant:
+For DC power flow, only active power and voltage angle units are needed:
 ```@example 4bus
 using JuliaGrid # hide
 @default(template) # hide